Women's History Month

 "Remember the ladies, and be more generous and favorable to them than your ancestors." - Abigail Adams

 This ceramic mug features Abigail Adams's famous "Remember the Ladies" quote from her March 31, 1776 letter to her husband John.
-The original letter is currently on loan from Massachusetts Historical Society and on display in the Museum's special exhibit, When Women Lost the Vote: A Revolutionary Story, 1776-1807, through April 25, 2021.
+The original letter was on loan from Massachusetts Historical Society and was on display in the Museum's special exhibit, When Women Lost the Vote: A Revolutionary Story, 1776-1807.